 Rudolfo Anaya, Godfather of Chicano Literature and New Mexico Icon

 Rudolfo Anaya (1937-2020), known as the godfather of Chicano literature, is the namesake of a public library in Albuquerque, as of 2018.
 Read about it here: https://abqlibrary.org/RudolfoAnaya.
-This small community-focused library is located at 7704-B 2nd Street, NW, and offers digital and print services, along with meeting rooms available on a reservation basis.
-Named for the author, it would be a great place to potentially find some of the dozens of books he published, either by loan or through their Friends of the Library sale.
-Albuquerque has a population of approximately 560,000.
+This small community-focused library is located at 7704-B 2nd Street, NW, and offers a wide range of digital and print services, along with meeting rooms available on a reservation basis.
+Named for the author, it would be a great place to find some of the dozens of books he published, either by loan or through their Friends of the Library sale.

 Anaya spent most of his life in New Mexico and became its best known contemporary author, beginning in the late 20th century.
 Read more about the author here: https://www.neh.gov/about/awards/national-humanities-medals/rudolfo-anaya.